ayoub3bidi/mercury/README.md

 docker-compose up --build --abort-on-container-exit mercury_unit_tests
 ```
 -------

+## Contributions

-All contributions are welcome !
+All contributions are welcome!
+Give a ⭐️ if this project helped you!